How to Introduce Yourself in Korean: The 15-minute Guide

 How old are you?
 (Casual)

-If you’re asking somebody older than you their age, you should say the following:
+If you’re asking somebody older than you their age, you should say:

 연세가 어떻게 되세요?